 - 1 cup fine granulated white sugar

-- 1 tbsp potato starch (or cornstarch - if avoiding kitniyot, use potato)
+- 1 tablespoon potato starch (or cornstarch - if avoiding kitniyot, use potato)

 - 3 large egg whites, room temperature (reserve the yolks)